 With our range of shows, and the expertise of our volunteers, we can accommodate all ages in our visits - even parents!

 Booking the Dome

 There are a few requirements for the dome that we need to be met in order to run a visit:

-- We are able to organise visits to locations within approximately a one hour drive of campus.
+- We are able to organise visits to locations within approximately a 45 minute drive of campus.

 - We require a large room to host the dome; at least 7m * 7m floor space, and a ceiling of at least 3m.
 The room must have accessible power sockets too.

 - Setting up and taking down the dome isn't quick!
-We like to have one hour to set up and sort out teething troubles, then 30 minutes to pack away at the end of the day.
-Due to this time, we cannot pack up and then reassemble the dome during a visit, so we need the room for the duration.
+We ask to have one hour to set up and sort out teething troubles, then 30 minutes to pack away at the end of the day.
+Due to this, we cannot pack and then reassemble the dome during a visit, so we need the room for the duration.

-- Due to the size of our volunteer pool, we do not have DBS checks for these visits.
-We that require a teacher/responsible adult is with the children at all times.
+- Due to the size and turnover of our volunteer pool, we do not have DBS checks for these visits.
+We that require a teacher or responsible adult is with the children at all times.